Gecko: Skin

 Gecko skin does not generally bear scales, but appears at a macro scale as a papillose surface, which is made from hair-like protuberances developed across the entire body.
 These confer superhydrophobicity, and the unique design of the hair confers a profound antimicrobial action.
 These protuberances are very small, up to 4 microns in length, and tapering to a point.
 Gecko skin has been observed to have an anti-bacterial property, killing gram-negative bacteria when they come in contact with the skin.

 The mossy leaf-tailed gecko of Madagascar, U. sikorae, has coloration developed as camouflage, most being greyish brown to black, or greenish brown, with various markings meant to resemble tree bark; down to the lichens and moss found on the bark.
 It also has flaps of skin, running the length of its body, head and limbs, known as the dermal flap, which it can lay against the tree during the day, scattering shadows, and making its outline practically invisible.

 Teeth

 As polyphyodonts, geckos can replace each of their 100 teeth every 3 to 4 months.
 Next to the full grown tooth there is a small replacement tooth developing from the odontogenic stem cell in the dental lamina.
+Unlike most other squamates, the palatal teeth on the roof of the mouth have been completely lost.
 The formation of the teeth is pleurodont; they are fused (ankylosed) by their sides to the inner surface of the jaw bones.

 This formation is common in all species in the order Squamata.